NbAiLab/notram/README.md

 | | | |
 |Classification - ToN - Frp/SV|**73.75**|**77.49**|

-* Both models were finetuned for 4 epochs with learning rate 3e-5.
+* F1-score on test dataset.
+Both models were finetuned for 4 epochs with learning rate 3e-5.